Transverse minimal foliations on unit tangent bundles and applications: A dichotomy Hausdorff vs Reeb surfaces

+Suppose now that $\gamma E = E$.
+The argument in the previous case still applies so the band $\cB_L$ is asymptotic to a band in $L'$ which is invariant under $\gamma$.
+This produces a bigon in $L'$ and $\cB_L$ is asymptotic to this $\gamma$-invariant bigon.
+This achieves the conclusion of Proposition \ref{p.dichotomytech} in this case.

-Now we treat the case where $\gamma E$ does not intersect $\cV$.
-This implies that $E'$, the fixed point of $\gamma$ belongs to the connected component of $I_2 \setminus \{E\}$ not containing $\gamma E$.
-Thus, $E'$ must then intersect $\cV$.
-Since $\cB_{L'}$ is a good half band, we get that each connected component of $E' \cap \cB_{L'}$ must be a compact interval, and thus the same holds for $E' \cap \cB_L$ due to Proposition \ref{prop-pushing}.
-However, since $\gamma$ fixes both $L'$ and $E'$ and because $E'$ intersects $B_1^2$ in a unique plaque we get that $\gamma$ must fix the connected component of the intersection $L' \cap E'$ intersecting $B_1^2$ and thus this proyects to a closed curve and lifts to a curve completely contained in $\cB_{L'}$ separating $r_1'$ from $r_2'$ which is impossible since $\cB_{L'}$ is a good half band.
+Finally we treat the case that $\gamma E$ does not intersect $\cV$.
+This implies that $E'$, the fixed point of $\gamma$ in $I_2$ belongs to the connected component of $I_2 \setminus \{E\}$ not containing $\gamma E$.
+Thus, $E'$ must intersect $\cV$.
+Since $\cB_{L'}$ is a good half band, each connected component of $E' \cap \cB_{L'}$ is a piece of a leaf of $\cG_{L'}$ and must be a compact interval by definition of good half band.
+The same holds for $E' \cap \cB_L$ due to Proposition \ref{prop-pushing}.
+However, since $\gamma$ fixes both $L'$ and $E'$ and because $E'$ intersects $B_1^2$ in a unique plaque we get that $\gamma$ must fix the connected component of the intersection $L' \cap E'$ intersecting $B_1^2$ and thus projects to a closed curve which lifts to a curve separating $r_1'$ from $r_2'$ we have shown had to be non-separated.
 This is a contradiction and completes the proof. \end{proof}

 Now, we will show that it is possible to find deck transformations with the properties required by Lemma \ref{lema.restrictionintersect}.